Hughes-Genome-Group/CCseqBasicM/bin/serial/subroutines/validateSetup/g.txt

 # Add and remove genomes via this list.
 # If user tries to use another genome (not listed here), the run is aborted with "genome not supported" message.

+# GENOME NAME (can be custom name - for custom genomes)

 supportedGenomes[0]="mm9"
 supportedGenomes[1]="mm10"
 supportedGenomes[2]="hg18"